 See below for answers to frequently asked questions regarding the Montclair CARES Emergency Grant Program.

-Current degree-seeking students enrolled in on-campus classes during the spring 2020 semester (as of March 13, 2020) who are eligible to apply for federal financial aid are eligible to apply for CARES Act funds.
-Students who meet these criteria must also demonstrate that they incurred expenses related to the disruption of campus operations.
+Degree-seeking students enrolled in on-campus classes during the spring 2020 semester (as of March 13, 2020) who are eligible for federal financial aid were to apply for CARES Act funds.
+Students who met these criteria must also demonstrate that they incurred expenses related to the disruption of campus operations.

 In accordance with the guidance issued from the U.S. Department of Education, international and undocumented students are not eligible to receive emergency grants.

 Expenses incurred as a result of the disruption of campus operations due to the COVID-19 health emergency such as housing, food, technology, childcare, medical/healthcare, transportation expenses.
 Here are some examples:

 - You lived on campus or used a meal plan and now you are experiencing housing or food insecurity

 - You routinely used the computer labs to do your schoolwork, but now need a computer to continue your education remotely

 - You needed to purchase a hotspot or internet access for your home

 - You received health services through our wellness center and now need to seek treatment elsewhere that is not covered by your insurance